The Police Car

 The one thing I didn't expect when I purchased my P71 is the amount of attention I get each and every time I drive down the road.
 The most common question asked is, "Where can I get one?"

 The fast and easy answer is "At the police auction."
 The problem with that is unless you know what to look for, you will buy nothing but a load of problems.
-But with some key tips in mind, you can avoid the junk cars and instead purchase a powerful, reliable and cheap set of wheels.
+But with some key tips in mind, you can avoid junk cars and instead purchase a powerful, reliable, and cheap set of wheels.

 Why the Crown Victoria?

 Be careful when looking to buy a used Crown Victoria Police Interceptor.
 The natural tendency is to lean towards the cheap side; however that will guarantee you a worthless money pit.
 Bottom line, you are buying a used fleet car that has been retired from service due to wear and tear.
-Here are a couple things to consider upfront.
+Here are a couple of things to consider upfront.

 - How rough a cruiser was used during service.